NerdDiffer/backpack_tf/README.md

 * Get internal currency data
 * [official doc](http://backpack.tf/api/currencies)

-API responses from this interface are captured in the `Currency` class.
-Similar the `BackpackTF::Price` class, it has a set of class methods, and attributes to describe the API response.
-Unlike, the `Price` class, this one can be instantiated.
 There are currently 4 currencies available through the API.
-Each one is an instance of `BackpackTF::Currency` and is held in the `@currencies` hash of the `BackpackTF::Currency` class.
+Each one is an instance of `BackpackTF::Currency` and is held in the `@currencies` hash of the `BackpackTF::Currency::Response` class.

 #### IGetSpecialItems